lyqht/hackomania2025/README.md

 - Next.js for frontend
 - Tailwind CSS for styling
 - shadcn/ui for components
-- Supabase for database and authentication
+- Supabase for database, authentication and edge function
 - Drizzle ORM for migrations and queries

 ## Deployment